Merdeka Square, Jakarta: Medan Merdeka

 The design of the parks stayed relatively unchanged from the 1970s to mid 1990s, and this situation led to the preparation of a master plan for redeveloping the square, established in 1993.
 The 1993 master plan guided the ongoing renovation conducted in the late 1990s to the 2000s, and gave the Merdeka square its present look.
 The aim was to return the function of Merdeka Square as an open space and green area.
 All buildings were removed and the square was transformed back to greenery.
 Since the early 1990s the fairground and the amusement park in the southern park were demolished had been given the old park function once again.
 The road surrounding the monument is not accessible to motorized traffic.

 In 2002, after Megawati was elected president, the governor of Jakarta Sutiyoso built a high fence with gates and guards to enclose the entire square.
 While visitors can access the square without charge, beggars, vendors, homeless and other social groups were excluded.
 An army encampment has been set up within the compound to enforce the new rules.
-Other than attracted to the National Monument stands in the center, the square itself is Jakartans' popular destination for family recreation and outdoor sports activities during weekend, such as family picnics, flying kites, calisthenics, football games, jogging and bicycling.
+Other than the National Monument in the center, the square itself is Jakartans' popular destination for family recreation and outdoor sports activities during weekend, such as family picnics, flying kites, calisthenics, football games, jogging and bicycling.
 The paved plaza surrounds the monument often host national events as well as civic demonstrations.
 Military and float parades usually took place during the Jakarta anniversary around 22 June and Indonesian independence commemoration around 17 August.
 Flag raising ceremonies are held at the north end during city-wide public anniversaries.

 Since 2016, all Independence Day national celebrations begin with the departure and arrival of replicas of both the national flag and the text of the Proclamation of Independence, in the monument and the square, en route to Merdeka Palace in the morning, and returning to the square in the evening.

 Design

 The shape of Merdeka Square has been altered several times within its two-century history.
 The current design is mainly based on the site plan from the 1960s — as a part of the design of the National Monument that incorporated diagonal crossed streets that separated four cardinal parks.
 Recent development on the square is based on a master plan produced in 1993.

-A renovation began in the mid-1990s for the commemoration of the 50th anniversary of Indonesian Independence in 1995, and continued well to the 2000s.
+Renovation began in the mid-1990s for the commemoration of the 50th anniversary of Indonesian Independence in 1995, and continued well to the 2000s.
 The renovation moved the roundabout street further from the monument as it was feared that the vibrations from the passing vehicles would shake and disturb the monument's foundation.
-However, later decided that the vehicles should be prohibited to enter the square altogether.
-The further roundabout create a larger central garden around the monument.
+However, it was later decided that vehicles should be prohibited to enter the square altogether.
+The further roundabout created a larger central garden around the monument.
 The asphalt road was changed to French stone pavement and created a grand plaza around the monument.

 The Merdeka square consists of two zones: